jimmoffitt/search-tweets-ruby/README.md

-# Ruby Tweet search client
+# Ruby Tweet search client (new home is at https://github.com/twitterdev/search-tweets-ruby)

 This Ruby client is written to work with the Twitter premium and enterprise versions of Tweet Search.
 This client is a command-line app that supports the following features: